The format proposed by the IGF is this (quoting the IGF's language):

-"A field of 60 players for each of the men’s and women's competitions, utilizing the Official World Golf Rankings as a method of determining eligibility.
-The top 15 world-ranked players would be eligible, regardless of the number of players from a given country.
-Beyond the top 15, players would be eligible based on world ranking, with a maximum of two eligible players from each country that does not already have two or more players among the top 15."
+"The IOC has restricted the IGF to an Olympic field of 60 players for each of the men’s and women's competition.
+The IGF will utilise the official world golf rankings to create the Olympic golf rankings as a method of determining eligibility.
+The top-15 world-ranked players will be eligible for the Olympics, with a limit of four players from a given country.
+Beyond the top-15, players will be eligible based on the world rankings, with a maximum of two eligible players from each country that does not already have two or more players among the top-15."

 Outside of the Top 15, players are selected based on world ranking - but only if no more than two golfers from a single country are already in the field.
 This stipulation is meant to diversify the field, ensuring that many different countries are represented (it's the Olympics, after all).